Véronique Riotton

-Véronique Riotton (born 2 November 1969) is a French politician of La République En Marche!
+Véronique Riotton (born 2 November 1969 in Bonneville, Haute-Savoie) is a French politician of La République En Marche!
 (LREM) who has been serving as a member of the French National Assembly since the 2017 elections, representing the department of Haute-Savoie.

 Political career

 In parliament, Riotton serves on the Sustainable Development, Spatial and Regional Planning Committee, which she briefly chaired in 2020.
 In addition to her committee assignments, she is a member of the French-Nepalese Parliamentary Friendship Group and the French delegation to the Inter-Parliamentary Union (IPU).

 From 2018 until 2019, Riotton was one of five deputy chairpersons of the LREM parliamentary group, under the leadership of chairman Gilles Le Gendre.

+She was re-elected in the 2022 election.

 Political positions

 In July 2019, Riotton voted in favour of the French ratification of the European Union’s Comprehensive Economic and Trade Agreement (CETA) with Canada.